Maximilian-Noethe/m413_ap23a_FNAP/01_documentation/e-decide/decision.md

 Looking at our information part of the documentation, we find it to be a good reference for our initial decisions.
 In summary, I observe that individual components of the IPERKA model integrate into smaller logs throughout the project.
 Contrary to our initial belief, our approach has been more dynamic than we anticipated.

+*This text was wrote by a human.
+The correction of the text was done by the AI tool ChatGPT. https://chat.openai.com/*

 ![Screenshot 2023-10-18 212333](https://github.com/Maximilian-Noethe/m413_ap23a_FNAP/assets/142780256/643b6171-a984-435f-93df-175f65576cb6)

 ![Screenshot 2023-10-23 155953](https://github.com/Maximilian-Noethe/m413_ap23a_FNAP/assets/142780256/a56b7f9c-c55d-46cd-ba21-0e51aa101e83)